Editors-in-Chief – 2025 Edition

 Nicole is a Senior Solicitor at the Office of Human Rights Proceedings.
 She is a human rights litigator specialising in sexual harassment and gender discrimination.
 Her particular interest is in intersectionality and access to justice for Māori, trans and migrant women.
 She has written for the New Zealand Law Journal on the topic of sexual harassment under the Human Rights Act 1993.

 Nicole graduated with an LLB(Hons) in 2018 and started her career at Russell McVeagh.
 She is originally from Mangawhai, where her whānau is still based.
+Nicole is also on the Board of the Waitematā Community Law Centre

 Deputy Editors